Maximum Likelihood Estimation in Data-Driven Modeling and Control

 The effects of different offline data sizes $N$ and noise levels $\sigma^2,\sigma_p^2$ are investigated in Figure~\ref{fig:6}.
 As shown in Figure~\ref{fig:6}(a), the control performance of \textit{\newacro-PC} is not sensitive to the number of datapoints and performs uniformly better among the three algorithms.
-In fact, good performance is already obtained at only $N=50$. \textit{DeePC} does not perform very well with small data sizes but gets a similar performance to \textit{\newacro-PC} when $N\geq 600$. \textit{Sub-PC} cannot achieve a satisfying result even with a large data size because a larger $N$ can only average out the effect of offline noise $\sigma^2$ but not online measurement noise $\sigma_p^2$, which is problematic to deal with in \textit{Sub-PC}.
-Figure~\ref{fig:6}(b) shows that all three algorithms perform similarly at low noise levels as they are all stochastic variants of the noise-free algorithm (\ref{eqn:deepc0}). \textit{\newacro-PC} obtains slightly worse results under low noise levels ($\sigma^2=\sigma_p^2 < 0.3$) compared to the optimally tuned \textit{DeePC} with an oracle, but the performance improvement is significant for higher noise levels.
+In fact, good performance is already obtained at only $N=75$. \textit{DeePC} does not perform very well with small data sizes but gets a similar performance to \textit{\newacro-PC} for large $N$. \textit{Sub-PC} cannot achieve a satisfying result even with a large data size because, as discussed in Section~\ref{sec:comp}, the subspace predictor is problematic to deal with online measurement noise $\sigma_p^2$, which cannot be averaged out by a large $N$.
+Figure~\ref{fig:6}(b) shows that all three algorithms perform similarly at low noise levels as they are all stochastic variants of the noise-free algorithm (\ref{eqn:deepc0}). \textit{\newacro-PC} obtains slightly worse results under low noise levels ($\sigma^2=\sigma_p^2 < 0.05$) compared to the optimally tuned \textit{DeePC} with an oracle, but the performance improvement of \textit{\newacro-PC} is significant for higher noise levels.